Emergencies, call KU Police at 913-588-5030.

 Any motorized vehicle operated on the property of the University of Kansas is subject to all policies governing parking at the institution.

-Permit holders at the University of Kansas Medical Center may have similar parking privileges on the Lawrence and Wichita campuses as indicated by the type of permit displayed on their vehicle.
+Permit holders at the University of Kansas Medical Center may have similar parking privileges on the Lawrence and Wichita campuses as indicated by the type of permit registered to their vehicle.

-To be valid, a permit must be clearly visible and displayed on the vehicle in the prescribed manner.
+To be valid, a vehicle’s license plate must be registered at kumc.edu/parking and must be clearly visible and displayed on the vehicle in the prescribed manner.
 Any student, faculty or staff member, or other person with university business who wishes to regularly park a motor vehicle on property owned or controlled by the university must purchase a university parking permit.
 The purchase of a permit does not guarantee a parking space.
 Lack of space is not considered a valid excuse for violation of a regulation.
 Vehicles must be parked in a designated space.
 The fact that one vehicle is parked in such a manner as to occupy more than one parking space is not an acceptable excuse for another operator to do the same.

 2.0 The university maintains various types of parking facilities to meet the needs of faculty, staff, employees and students.
-These include color zone permit lots, time-controlled spaces, and facilities controlled by gates.
-A parking permit does not imply or guarantee a specific parking space or lot at any particular time, and parking privileges may be modified or preempted by the authority of the chancellor of the university.
+These include designated zone permit lots, time-controlled spaces, and facilities controlled by gates.
+A parking permit does not imply or guarantee a specific parking space and parking privileges may be modified or preempted by the authority of the chancellor of the university.
 The university assumes no responsibility for security of vehicles or their contents, while moving or parked in the areas subject to university jurisdiction.
-Lots may be slippery when wet or hazardous during adverse winter weather.
-Caution should be executed.

 Assignment of parking area is based upon:

-Each motor vehicle operated or parked on university property by any student, faculty member, staff member, must display a valid University of Kansas Medical Center parking permit.
+Each motor vehicle operated or parked on university property by any student, faculty member, staff member, must display a valid registered license plate which is said parking permit.
+To register, go to kumc.edu/parking.
+Only one vehicle per account may be on campus at a time.
+Violation of this could result in revocation of parking privileges.
 There is no free parking on campus.

 The Parking Services Department reserves the right to alter or revoke permit assignments as the needs of the individual or the university community change.
 Falsification of any information for the purpose of obtaining a parking permit or repeated violations of rules and regulations may result in the forfeiture of all parking permits, and parking fees paid.